abuyusif01/tmanager-api/README.md

-I apologize for the oversight.
-Here's the updated README with the addition of Mocha for testing:

----

 # Task Manager API

 The Task Manager API provides endpoints to manage tasks.
 This API allows you to create, retrieve, update, and delete tasks.